codesidian/Python-MissionChiefBot/README.md

+___
+A new version of this bot has been released which you can find [here](https://github.com/jackbayliss/Mission-Chief-Bot) That however means we'll be focusing more on the newer version, which is around 400% quicker.
+Although any **MAJOR** bugs will still be supported on this version.
+If you're planning to run on either MACOS or Linux I would use this version rather than the newer version for now.
+___

 ![Build Status](https://github.com/codesidian/Python-MissionChiefBot/workflows/Mission%20Chief%20Tests/badge.svg)
 # The Free Mission Chief Bot

 A bot written to automate the grinding and boring jobs of the bot, simply follow the guide and let it run.
 No fee to pay, no license required.

 **The bot uses chromedriver in order to emulate the user, this helps with going undetected so please ensure you have Chrome installed.**
 ## Features
 - Open source, no hidden viruses.
 - Automatic despatching.